What is an Authenticated Sending Domain?

 ⏭️ Ready to get started?

-Check out our step-by-step guide to authenticating a sending domain!
+Check out our step-by-step guide to verifying a sending domain!